 When you file a petition for bankruptcy, the filing is reported immediately to the credit bureaus.
-The bankruptcy filing remains on your credit report for a minimum of 10 years; you can't remove the bankruptcy by having the case dismissed or achieving a discharge of your debts.
+The bankruptcy filing remains on your credit report for a minimum of seven years; you can't remove the bankruptcy by having the case dismissed or achieving a discharge of your debts.
 At the end of the bankruptcy case, a discharge cancels any outstanding debts that the law allows to be discharged.
-This usually includes credit-card balances, installment loans, and personal loans, but not overdue taxes, federally guaranteed student loans or child support obligations.
+This usually includes credit-card balances, installment loans and personal loans, but not overdue taxes, federally guaranteed student loans or child support obligations.

 Discharge of Debts

 When a bankruptcy court discharges a case, a creditor whose debt has been effectively canceled is required to charge off that debt, regardless of the delinquency status.
 If you contract a debt just before declaring bankruptcy, however, a creditor may file a motion with the bankruptcy court to allow repayment from your assets, or request a stay of the order to cease collection action.
-The effect of the charge-off on your credit report is the same as if the debt had been charged off prior to the bankruptcy, although a creditor holding a discharged claim is not allowed to pursue the debtor for payment.
+The effect of the charge off on your credit report is the same as if the debt had been charged off before the bankruptcy, although a creditor holding a discharged claim is not allowed to pursue the debtor for payment.